Rm-lee/pykey/README.md

 }^^

-the block is written just the way you write it preserving the newlines inside
+this in the conf file the block is written just the way you write it preserving the newlines inside